 Interregnum is an annual event in which the entire College participates in a common inquiry of some theme of abiding philosophical importance and public salience.
-Classes are suspended for three days.
+Classes are suspended for three days, one day in the fall semester and two days in the spring semester.
 Outside lecturers are invited to speak at an all-College assembly.
 Students organize debates, speeches, performing arts events, and panel discussions of the theme at hand.
-Recent Interregnum themes include equality, mortality, and mercy.
+Recent Interregnum themes include Compassion, Order & Chaos, and Progress.
 More information can be found in Course Descriptions.
 Interregnum participation is Pass/Fail and a graduation requirement.